 If you have too much caffeine, it can.
 Apart from the cup of coffee, calculate what else contains caffeine.

-Too much of caffeine in the mother’s blood can affect the baby.
+Too much caffeine in the mother’s blood can affect the baby.
 It can lead to low birth weight.
-It can even restrict blood supply to the baby.
+It can even restrict the blood supply to the baby.